Button

 Icon

+Icon that will be displayed before the caption.
 If your button switches between states, do not use the icon to

 indicate this status.
 Instead, use an additional Magic Output